slaclab/Simple-10GbE-RUDP-KCU105-Example/docs/src/Setup/supported_os.rst

 Supported Operating Systems
 ==============

-Make sure you are running in an OS that can run Vivavo:
+Make sure you are using an OS that can run Vivado:

 .. image:: ../../images/SupportedOSs.png
   :width: 800